Xanthones From Mangosteen Has Been Shown To Inhibit The Growth Of Cancer Cells

 Fresh mangosteens are delicious to be consumed alone or complement with other tropical fruits like durian, papaya, watermelon, pineapples or grapes.
 Because of the seeds, mangosteens cannot be juiced.

 Due to mangosteen’s anticoagulant properties, consuming mangosteen might increase the risk of bleeding in individuals who are on blood thinners or have blood disorders.
 If you are scheduled for surgery it is important to stop taking mangosteen at least two weeks before your procedure.
+You may also want to know what are others natural blood thinners to take caution of.

 Some of the links I post on this site are affiliate links.
 If you go through them to make a purchase, I will earn a small commission (at no additional cost to you).
 However, note that I’m recommending these products because of their quality and that I have good experience using them, not because of the commission to be made.